VDrift/vdrift/docs/Car_parameters.md

 Each wheel has a tire section.
 Tire size is used to calculate wheel weight and inertia.
 The tire mesh is optional and has to be centered at origin and fit into a unit box.
 It will be scaled according to tire dimensions.
 If omitted a default mesh is generated/used.

-Tire type is a tire subsection \[wheel.fl.tire.type\], here a reference.
-This means car loader will look for a \[tire/touring\] section and alternatively for a file tire/touring relative to car and carparts directory.
-The first found section definition is used.
+Tire type is stored in a separate file relative to the car or carparts directory.
 More info about tire type definition can be found here: [Tire parameters](Tire_parameters.md)

 Brake
 -----